Build vs Buy the Software: A Detailed Decision-making Framework

 Competitive differentiator or operationally critical

 What problem are you trying to solve with the software?
-Is the digital solution underpins your competitive edge or simply solves the internal administrative issue?
+Is the digital solution underpins your competitive edge or simply solve the internal administrative issue?

 Well put by Scott Andrew, COO of the Commercial Division at BOK Financial that “it makes a lot of sense to own something that is your ‘secret sauce” in an article published by Deloitte.